Special Transition and Extraordinary Phase on the Surface of a Two-Dimensional Quantum Heisenberg Antiferromagnet: Introduction

-{\it Introduction.}---Exotic states of matter and unconventional phase transitions are the central topics of the condensed matter and statistical physics.
-Surface criticality \cite{Binder1974, Binder1983phase} refers to the critical phenomena on the surface of a system undergoing a continuous phase transition in the bulk.
-The surface criticality is richer than the corresponding bulk critical point in exhibiting more universality classes, which can be realized by tuning the interactions on the surface.
+Exotic states of matter and unconventional phase transitions are the central topics of condensed matter and statistical physics.
+As the system undergoes a continuous phase transition in the bulk, its boundary also exhibits critical behavior \cite{Binder1983, Diehl1986}.
+The surface critical behavior falls into different universality classes, which are controlled by the surface interactions and are richer than the corresponding bulk criticality.
+They correspond to the fixed points of the renormalization group (RG) transformation of the surface coupling parameters, and are captured by the conformally invariant boundary conditions of the boundary conformal field theory (BCFT) \cite{Cardy1984, Cardy1986a, Cardy1989}.
+Therefore, the investigation of possible surface critical universality provides a window looking into the BCFT in complement to the bootstrap and holographic approaches \cite{Rastelli2017, Mazac2019a,BT1,BT2}.

-The surface criticality has attracted renewed interest recently motivated by the study of the gapless edge states of topological phases.
-A new surface universality class of the (2+1)-dimensional O(3) Wilson-Fisher quantum critical point was discovered in quantum Heisenberg models with gapless edge states composed of dangling spin-1/2 sites \cite{Zhang2017}.
-The surface critical exponents of this nonordinary transition have been obtained in similar models with dangling spins as well \cite{Ding2018, Weber2018, Zhu2021}, but the necessity of the edge states was also challenged by similar surface critical exponents observed in spin-1 models \cite{Weber2019a}, which do not have gapless edge states.
+The surface criticality has attracted renewed interest recently, which was partly motivated by the study of the gapless edge states of topological phases.
+A new surface universality class of the (2+1)-dimensional O(3) Wilson-Fisher quantum critical point (QCP) was observed in quantum antiferromagnetic (AF) Heisenberg models with gapless edge states composed of dangling spin-1/2 sites \cite{Zhang2017, Ding2018, Weber2018, Zhu2021}, but the necessity of the edge states was also questioned by the observation of similar surface critical exponents in spin-1 models \cite{Weber2019a}, which do not have gapless edge states.